WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation: Numerical Examples

 For each frequency we solve six different problems consisting of combinations of Dirichlet and impedance boundary conditions with zero to four open sides and with the two open boundary case forking into two cases: (1) the open boundaries are opposite each other, or (2) next to each other forming a corner.
 In Figure \ref{fig:2D_box_with_different_sides} we display the real part of the solution for the frequency $\omega = 77.5$ for the six different problems.

-In this example the WaveHoltz iteration is performed with an integration time of 10 periods (i.e. we choose $T = 10 \frac{2\pi}{\omega}$) and is accelerated by GMRES.
-In Figure \ref{fig:2D_box_FD} we report the number of iterations needed to reduce the relative residual below $10^{-7}$.
+\reva{In this example, the WaveHoltz iteration is accelerated by GMRES without restarts.
+Given that the storage requirement for GMRES grows with the number of iterations, it is often beneficial (especially for high frequency problems) to integrate and average over several periods to allow further propagation of information within the domain while mitigating the rapid growth of the Krylov subspace.
+For this example we thus choose to perform the WaveHoltz iteration with an integration time of 10 periods (i.e. we choose $T = 10 \frac{2\pi}{\omega}$).}{In this example the WaveHoltz iteration is performed with an integration time of 10 periods (i.e. we choose $T = 10 \frac{2\pi}{\omega}$) and is accelerated by GMRES without restarts. } In Figure \ref{fig:2D_box_FD} we report the number of iterations needed to reduce the relative residual below $10^{-7}$.
 It is clear from the results that the geometries where the waves can get trapped are considerably more difficult and requires more iterations.
 The computational results appear to indicate that the number of iterations to reach the tolerance scale as $\omega^{1.55}$ for the inner Dirichlet problem and similarly for the waveguide and the case with three Dirichlet boundary conditions.
 As the frequency increases and the distance between resonant frequencies decreases the iteration is not able to reduce the relative residual below the tolerance $10^{-7}$ within the prescribed maximum 1000 iterations.

 On the other hand for geometries with no trapped waves we see faster convergence (see the left figure in Figure \ref{fig:2D_box_FD}) with the number of iterations scaling roughly as $\omega^{9/10}$.

 To the right in Figure \ref{fig:2D_box_FD} we display the residual as a function of the number of right hand side evaluations (for the wave equation this is equivalent to taking a timestep and for the direct discretization of Helmholtz this is equivalent to one application of the sparse system matrix, the cost of these are roughly equivalent) when $\omega = 51.5$ for the pure Dirichlet boundary condition problem.
 The three different results are for: 1. the WaveHoltz acceleration, 2. the WaveHoltz iteration accelerated with conjugate gradient and based on the same spatial discretization but with a second order accurate centered discretization of $w_{tt}$ using $\Delta t = 0.7 h_x$ and, 3. a direct discretization of the Helmholtz equation (using the spatial discretization described in Section \ref{sec:FD}) combined with GMRES for solving the resulting system of equations.
 Precisely we use GMRES with restart every 100 iterations.
 For space reasons we only display this for one frequency but note that although the results may differ a bit between frequencies the trend is similar in the problems we have investigated.